About Us:

 From One Passion to Another

-Ayele realized that these flowering trees in Kafa forest were an ideal source of nectar that bees use to make valuable honey.
+Ayele, Food & Wine Magazine Tastemaker, realized that these flowering forest trees were an ideal source of nectar that bees use to make valuable honey.
 This set him on a quest to better understand the art and business of creating honey wine.

 Additional inspirations came by way of a tradition of family grape growing in California and Ethiopia’s national beverage t’ej.
-He evaluated honey wine production in Ethiopia and South Africa, but settled on the world-class wine region of Sonoma Valley not far from where he grew up and where his father, Solomon, had planted a boutique vineyard in 2005.
+He chose the world-class wine region of Sonoma Valley not far from where he grew up and where his father had planted a boutique vineyard in 2005.

-Now Ayele manages ‘Sol Farms’ and makes ‘Sol Wines’ grape wine every year – an old-world field-blend of organic Cabernet Sauvignon, Merlot and Syrah.
+Now Ayele manages the vineyard and makes grape wine every year: a field-blend of organic Cabernet Sauvignon, Merlot and Syrah.
 This experience and inspiration informs his craft of honey wines.